snehaheda/payments-library/Apex-API/Apex-API-Docs-and-Samples/index.md

 ## Introduction

-The purpose of the Apex API is to provide Salesforce developers classes and methods to manipulate payment methods, transactions and Stripe customers.
+The purpose of the Apex API is to provide Salesforce developers classes and methods to manipulate Payment Methods, Transactions and Stripe Customers.
 The API is created in the form of a global Apex class, so it is available in your org if the payment360 package is installed.

 ## Structure
 All of the classes are part of the `bt_stripe.P360_API_v1` class.